YusuFKaan48/Flashcard/README.md

 # Flashcard

-Flashcard is an application designed for learning new words.
-It provides users with word cards to facilitate the learning process.
-The collection view allows users to explore a variety of words by smoothly scrolling horizontally.
-The login screen enables users to securely access the application by entering their username and password.
-The onboarding screen serves as a helpful introduction, acquainting first-time users with the basic features of the app.
-The daily message section dynamically displays different messages to users based on the current time of day, enhancing their engagement and experience.
-Additionally, the Today's Words section presents a curated selection of words on a daily basis, allowing users to expand their vocabulary.
-With these features, Flashcard offers an immersive and interactive platform for users to enhance their word-learning journey.
+Flashcard is a word learning app that utilizes word cards to help users learn new words.
+It features a collection view that enables users to scroll horizontally and access different words.
+The login screen allows users to enter their username and password to access the app.
+The onboarding screen introduces first-time users to the app's basic features.
+The daily message section displays messages tailored to the current time of day.
+The Today's Words section showcases a selection of daily chosen words.
+Overall, Flashcard provides an engaging platform for users to expand their vocabulary.

 In app screenshots: